Marketing any product or service is vital to its success, highlighting the benefits of your product or service to existing and potential customers.

 - You may be able to offer a varied pricing structure for different customers.
 One-off sales carry far higher costs for your business than repeat sales.

 - The higher your fixed costs, the higher the value or volume of sales you will need to achieve.

 Research your route to market

-- Look at different possibilities such as selling only online, direct to the end customer or using a distribution network.
+- Look at different possibilities such as selling online, through retail outlets, directly to the end customer, or using a distribution network.

 Investigate a regional market launch

 - Regional marketing allows a steady build-up over a few months.
 The initial roll out can still reveal teething problems, which can be rectified before launching in further regions.

 Consider a national launch for a completely new innovation